acconeer/acconeer-python-exploration/docs/sensor_introduction.rst

 * Reference applications: Use case specific reference application available in SDK at Acconeer developer site

-* Streaming server: Application streaming data from sensor evaluation kit to PC, available in SDK for Raspberry Pi at Acconeer developer site
+* Exploration server: Application streaming data from sensor evaluation kit to PC, available in SDK for Raspberry Pi at Acconeer developer site

 * Module server: Application providing a register write based interface to Acconeer modules, available in Module software image at Acconeer developer site.